-Our residential training is for teams of 3-5 teachers, garden coordinators, administrators and core parent volunteers from a specific school or district.
-We do not accept applications from individuals.
+Our residential training is for individuals and teams of 3-5 teachers, garden coordinators, administrators and core parent volunteers from a specific school or district.

 We offer one-day skills workshops on topics ranging from habitat gardens, living willow structures, medicinal plants, and natural dyes and fibers.
 These are designed for individual educators interested in weaving ecological literacy into their living learnscapes.